Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/kubernetes-liveness.md

 ```

 We are set!, we have the /self path to represent our application status.
-Think about what kind of code will you need to express the health you are working on.
+Think about what kind of code will you need to express the health of the app you are working on right now.
 Maybe a call to an MVC controller that shall be always responding?.

-The next think we are going to do is use the Dockerfile that Visual studio 2017 has automatically created for us and lets build a docker image.
+The next think we are going to do is using the Dockerfile that Visual studio 2017 has automatically created for us and build a docker image.

 Open a terminal and locate your path where the project sln is located and execute the following command to build the docker image: